 Evenly distributed gel having 1 to 1.5cm thickness is recommended.
 If the thickness is too low, DNA molecules can’t migrate at a constant rate.

 Performing experiments nearly perfect is critical too.
 Handling errors are so common, and that reflects in results, though only experts can find.
 Handling errors mentioned below are common.

 - Inaccurate sample preparation

-Your hard work and accuracy reflect in your work, how you prepared and run a gel therefore every step should be performed sincerely.
-Handling errors can’t be tolerable in the detection of mutations, diagnosing other crucial experiments.
+Your hard work and accuracy reflect in your work, how you prepared and run a gel; therefore every step should be performed sincerely.
+Handling errors aren’t accepted for detection of mutation, validating experiments and disease diagnosis.

 Pipetting chemicals and solution are yet another common mistakes that influence results of DNA gel electrophoresis.
 Learn correct pipetting technique, understand when to use double press and when to use the triple press.
 Besides, other factors are loading DNA samples in wells, inappropriate labeling of samples, preparing BPB dye, etc.

 DNA extraction, gel electrophoresis of DNA and PCR are three important techniques of the genetic lab.
 To pursue a career in genetics, a fellow should have to learn at least these three techniques precisely.
 The gel electrophoresis is not only used for research purposes but also used in diagnostic experiments as well.